wellcomecollection/docs/rfcs/036-holdings-records/README.md

 We will create a new `Holdings` type, which will appear as a list on a Work called `"holdings"`.

-It will have the following fields, populated as follows:
+For a holdings record with a physical location (anything except `elro`/`Online` in fixed field 40), we will create an instance of `Holdings`, with fields populated as follows:

 *   The `description` field will be a string, taken from the contents of MARC field 866 subfield $a.